damselflywingz/EpiVIRTEX/README.md

 * [IQ-TREE 2](https://www.ncbi.nlm.nih.gov/books/NBK279684/table/appendices.T.blastn_application_options/) was used for phylogenetic reconstructions
 * [ggplot2](https://ggplot2.tidyverse.org/) was used to visualize the results of our functional genomics analysis

 ## Getting Started

 The analysis involves:

-* * Calculating counts per million (CPM) coverage of viral small RNA-sequencing count data downloaded from the [GSE148729](https://www.ncbi.nlm.nih.gov/search/all/?term=GSE148729);
+* Calculating counts per million (CPM) coverage of viral small RNA-sequencing count data downloaded from the [GSE148729](https://www.ncbi.nlm.nih.gov/search/all/?term=GSE148729);
-* Using the R Stats Package (version 4.2.1) to run permutation for testing non-random association between TFOs of concern and known genomic recombination breakpoints and hotspots reported in [Lytras et al. 2022](https://academic.oup.com/gbe/article/14/2/evac018/6524630);
+* Using the R Stats Package to run permutation for testing non-random association between TFOs of concern and known genomic recombination breakpoints and hotspots reported in [Lytras et al. 2022](https://academic.oup.com/gbe/article/14/2/evac018/6524630);
-* Creating heatmap using ggplot2 (version 3.4.4) for results of host homology searches by short-BLASTn; and
-* Combined visualization of small RNA-seq coverage, synonymous-site conservation analysis and host homology searches with ggplot2 in R.

 To get started: